EDIorg/data-package-best-practices/webpages/1_assemble.md

+- either links here, or in above, or unite the two sections.
 - - [Considerable amount of stuff from LTER can go here - mob
 - - Dataset design - (Type-specific recommendations)
 - - Small tables and static datasets (possibly related to publication)